securitybunker/databunker.org/content/use-case/simplify-user-login-backend/index.md

 When implementing **signup** and **sign-in** in your customer-facing applications, we recommend you to store all user records in the Databunker secure storage.

 You can easily implement login logic with Databunker.
-You can implement the login by yourself or using a **cloud login provider** (for example Okta).
+You can implement the login by yourself or using a **cloud login provider** (Okta, Auth0, OneLogin, etc...).
 For example, Okta, upon successful login will return your customer email address.

-In both cases, you will need to save customer details somewhere and Databunker will be a perfect solution for that.
+In both cases, you will need to save customer email and other details somewhere and Databunker will be a perfect solution for that.

-Databunker API supports 4 types of indexes, index by login name, index by email address, index by phone number, and index by user token.
+Databunker APIs support record lookup using one of 4 indexes, index by login name, index by email address, index by phone number, and index by user token.
 So you can easily implement login logic into your solution and use Databunker for the backend.